isabella232/apprenda-ibm-cloud-workshop/README.md

-# Introduction to Apprenda and the IBM Cloud - Workshop
+# Welcome to the Apprenda and IBM Cloud Workshop
 Head over to the [wiki](https://github.com/apprenda/apprenda-ibm-cloud-workshop/wiki) to get started!